5 Steps to Forgiveness (Part 1)

 Napier has said that she has grown to love Smallridge and his family and now considers him to be like a son to her.
 What would you do if you faced this life altering tragedy?
 Could you forgive this person?
 Would you forgive this person?
 And how do you cultivate forgiveness?

-It was October 2, 2006, Terri’s son had just shot 10 Amish school girls and then took his own life.
+It was October 2, 2006.
+Terri’s son had just shot 10 Amish school girls and then taken his own life.
 Five of the girls were dead, five injured and one would forever be a paraplegic.
 Bitter at God over his wife’s miscarriage, Terri’s son had directed his rage towards these young girls.

 What goes through the mind of a mother who finds their child responsible for such a tragedy?
 How would you react?